McKinsey Solve Game 2026: Format, Scenarios & Prep Strategy

 Which scenarios will I get?

 Most candidates receive a standard invite with two modules: Redrock and Sea Wolf.
-Some receive a longer invite that also includes Sustainable Futures Lab.
+Some receive a longer invite that also includes Sustainable Future Lab.
 The older Ecosystem simulation has been largely phased out and is rarely seen today.

 Is the Solve Game the same in every country?